Scientific Name

 Calla palustris is a rhizomatous herbaceous perennial plant growing in bogs and ponds.
 Leaves are rounded to heart-shaped, up to 5 inches (12.5 cm) long and wide, on an up to 8 inches (20 cm) long petiole.

-The greenish-yellow inflorescence is produced on an up to 2.4 inches (6 cm) long spadix enclosed in a white spathe.
+The greenish-yellow inflorescence is produced on a spadix up to 2.4 inches (6 cm) long, enclosed in a white spathe.
 Fruits are clusters of red berries, each berry containing several seeds.

 Water Arum is found in bogs and marshes as it is a plant of shallows, cold water, and wet soils.
 It can tolerate up to 2 inches (5 cm) of standing water and grows best in full sun.
-It grows from submerged creeping rhizomes that are horizontal near the surface of the soil.
+It grows from submerged, creeping rhizomes that are horizontal near the soil surface.
 In summer, the growing shoots can be cut off to encourage branching and pushed into the soil to propagate.
-These perennials also frequently vegetatively reproduce by producing offsets through their rhizomes.
+These perennials also frequently reproduce vegetatively, producing offsets from their rhizomes.

 It can be grown in wet soil and marshy, muddy conditions with still, shallow freshwater.
-Plants tolerate close to full shade but may become weak-stemmed and lean.
-In established ponds with a good layer of sediment at the bottom can be left to free float.
+Plants tolerate near-full shade but may become weak-stemmed and lean.
+In established ponds with a thick layer of sediment on the bottom, the plants can be left to float freely.

 A light mulch is necessary for extremely cold, snowless winters.
 Water Arum will not survive a dry spell.